We marry with the hope that it will last till death do part. But, not all married couples go on to live happily ever after.

 3. Getting a good divorce lawyer

-When children and sharing property are involved, and it’s a non-amicable divorce, it’s essential to hire a good divorce lawyer.
+When children and sharing property are involved, or if you own a business together and it’s a non-amicable divorce, it’s essential to hire a good divorce lawyer.

 You may ask others who have gone through a divorce for recommendations for efficient divorce lawyers.
-You may test the lawyer’s knowledge on divorce proceedings before hiring her/ him.
+You may test the lawyer’s knowledge on divorce procedure before hiring her/ him.

 There are NGOs which can help you hire divorce lawyers at nominal costs.
 Poor women who don’t have these skills often end up in a separation that neither involves a proper divorce nor alimony.